yairdyule/github-intro/attendance.md

 When you're done, go back to your forked repo & make a pull request (which I can then accept, and your changes will be reflected in the main repo).
 Thrilling!

 * Jared Jewell, BJ Kim.
 We're doing a cool project, super top-secret tho.
 Here's the link: https://foo,bar.com/

+* Isaac Scott.
+Not sure if this will work and I am not sure what project I am going to do.